bvinc/gflux/README.md

     }));
 ```

-`rebuild_changed()` calls rebuild on any component that has been marked dirty by `with_model_mut`, plus all ancestor components.  `rebuild()` methods will be called on all parents before children.

 ### Guidelines to having a good time

 * Creating a component returns a ComponentHandle.
-Keep these objects alive if you component still exists.
+Keep these objects alive if your component still exists.
 * Calls to `with_model` and `with_model_mut` should be kept short, and no GTK functions should be called from inside of them.
 Copy out parts of the model before calling GTK functions.
 * Avoid calling GTK functions that recursively call the main loop, such as `dialog.run()`